Terminal often intimidates new users. However, you gradually start liking it once you get to know it. Well, that happens with most Linux users.

 The directory structure in Linux resembles the root of a tree.
 Everything starts at root and spreads out from there.

 If you have to access a file or directory, you need to tell how to reach its location by providing its ‘path’.
-This path that is composed of directory names and separators (/).
+This path is composed of directory names and separators (/).
 If a path starts with / (i.e., root), it is an absolute path otherwise it is a relative path.

 The absolute path starts from the root and can be easily referenced from anywhere in the system.
 The relative path depends upon your current location in the directory structure.